gustafnk/microservice-websites/index.md

 #### [Time to interaction is important](#time-to-interaction-is-important)

-For a consumer-facing website, the metric "Time To Interact" is at least as important as the metric "Time to First Meaningful Render".
+For a consumer-facing website, the metric "Time to Interact" is at least as important as the metric "Time to First Meaningful Render".
 Again, if you're not building a consumer-facing website, this might not be true.

 <a name="long-term-evolvability-comes-from-heterogeneity"></a>